No description

 What Is SafeNet?

 SafeNet is a network-level VPN service for Protectli Vaults running SecureNet.
-All devices on SafeNet-enabled networks route through a hardened Chicago-based server automatically.
+All devices on SafeNet-enabled networks route through hardened dedicated servers automatically.
 No applications are required on individual devices.

 This repository contains the complete SafeNet server configuration.
 Keys and passwords are excluded.
 Everything else is published.